rahat151-web/Mini-Accounting/README.md

 Alhamdulillah, by the blessings of Allah, I completed the project almost.

-# Mini Account Management System
+# Mini Accounting Management System

 - Different types of accounts can be added.
 - Accounts are shown as a parent-child tree.